Quinnipiac University

 Costs and Budgets

 Our goal is to be transparent about what you can expect when it comes to financing your undergraduate degree.
 You'll have both direct and indirect costs to budget for, and we're here to ensure you understand how to finance these costs.
 The estimated expenses below are the cost before any financial aid is applied for eligible students.
-93% of our full-time undergraduate students receive some type of financial aid, with an average grant and scholarship total of $25,746.
+More than 92% of our full-time undergraduate students receive some type of financial aid, with an average grant and scholarship total of $25,746.

 Undergraduate Costs